Arriving in America – 1607 to 1699

 1639 – Dorothy Golding, Thomas Golding // EDWARD OLIVER, 750 acs.
 James Cittie Co., 16 Apr.
 1639, p.
 668. S. side of Chichahominy Riv., etc., called by the name of Mattahuncke.
 150 acs. due by assignment from John Brodwell & 600 acs. for trans, of 12 pers: Thomas Golding, Dorothy Golding, John Smith, Thomas Grindall, William Graves, Richard Baker, John Turner, Francis Webster, Tho.
 Boughton, Geo.
 Barker, Ann Edmonds, Thomas Edwards (6).

-1642 — A Francis Goldman is documented as ‘transported’ to Virginia by Captain Francis Yeardly in 1642… and settled at Northhampton County, Virginia (now known as Accomack County).
+1642 — This may be a Gelding; Geldings claim to have intermarried with Yeardley; see 1639.
+A Francis Goldman is documented as ‘transported’ to Virginia by Captain Francis Yeardly in 1642… and settled at Northhampton County, Virginia (now known as Accomack County).
 A 1642 arrival year probably indicates a birth before 1626 (age 16), if not 1621 (age 21, adulthood) or before.
 There was a Francis Gouldman baptised 14 Sep 1606 at St. Peter Mancroft, Norwich, Norfolk, England, born to Elizabeth Aldrich (Aldriche, Allred), age 22, and Richard aka Nicholas Goodwin / … Continue reading … Although a Francis transported a Francis to Virginia, ‘Francis’ is a rare name.
 Francis continues in use among Virginia Gouldmans some 380 years later.
 Virginia Land Records [database on-line Ancestry] … Excerpted and reprinted from The Virginia Magazine of History and Biography, the William and Mary College Quarterly Historical Magazine and … Continue reading … 1666: There were no individuals whose name started with ‘Gold’ or ‘Gould’ in the 1666 List of Tithables for Northampton County, Virginia.
 HOWEVER, there was a Thomas Coleman listed — ‘Cole’ and ‘Gold’ have been confused before.
 It was not uncommon for the ‘d’ to be silently pronounced, which is how Goldman probably became Golman and Goleman. … Tithable Northampton households were 372 white and 52 black, which is estimated to be a grand total of 1,116 whites and 156 blacks living in the county in 1666.
 List of Titables in Northampton County, Virginia, August 1666, from the records in the Clerk’s Office, Communicated by T. B. Robertson, Eastville, Virginia … … Continue reading In a lengthy published history of early Accomack Plantation, Northampton County, Virginia, there is no mention a Goldman or Gouldman being active in the community as a landholder or a tithable.
 There is however constant mention of the leading role that William Clayborn (Clairborne) and Gentleman John Haws (Hawes?) had in the community.
 It is unknown whether these are the Clairborne and … Continue reading

 1650 – Thomas Golding // Land Patent for CAPT.
 MOORE FANTLEROY, 350 acs. in Rappa.
 Riv., on S. side, running S. W. & adj.
 200 acs. formerly taken up by sd.
 Fantleroy.
 22 May 1650, p.229.
 Trans, of 7 pers: Edmond Hamond, John Cable, Richard King, Wm.
 Lewellin, Eliza Warren, Antho.
 Aston, John Till. // SAME.
 5,350 acs. on N. side of Rappa.
 Riv., 22 May 1650, p.
 230. 2600 acs. lyeth on the upper side of Farnham Cr., adj. land of Anthony Jackman; 2750 acres lyeth on lower side of sd.
 Cr., running nigh the mouth of New Mencococond Riv.
 Trans, of 107 pers: John Shaw, John Price, Tho.
 Golding, Pet.
 Swaine, Joseph Groomer, George West, John Wright, And.
 Bonner, Symon Taylor, Geo.
 Atten (or Allen) Hen.
 Bryan, Theo.
 Jones, Richd.
 Greenwell, Richd.
 Hooke, Maudlin Cartar, Jane Welch, Eliz.
 Ranson, Mary Bayle, Joane Moore, Eliz.
 Havant, Robt.
 Garlick, Xtopr.
 Miller, Jno.
 Welchman, Ri.
 Rice, Ri.
 Jones, Rich.
 Carrick, David Crisrall, Robt.
 Thomas, Tho.
 Poulter, Henrry Langley, Morgan Jones, Ri.
 Dixon, Aotan Hoord, Andrew Nokes, Lewis Hutchins, Wm.
 Mason, John Mixon, Tho.
 Richardson, Fra.
 Hill, Tho.
 Hill, Jno.
 Smellock (or Mellock), Peter Wilson, Banill Harris, John Denton, Giles Lactins, Dom.
 Lumby, John Skidd, Tho.
 Wariner, John Pope, Henry Fry, Step.
 Hall, Jam.
 Weston, Ben.
 Hayfeild, Wm.
 Watts, Geo.
 Walgrove, Peter Craner, Jno.
 Murrey, Wm.
 Valler, Jos.
 Cowling, Geo.
 Price, Wm.
 Hownson, Richd.
 Smith, Tho.
 Stelet, Edw.
 House, John Collins, Joner Sharper, Law.
 Chiles, Hen.
 Grimes, Tho.
 Poultner, And.
 Holmes, Wm.
 Nusum, Mary Porten, Eliz.
 Rey, Matt.
 Whorson, Eliz.
 Turner, Fra.
 Carpenter, John Holly, Tho.
 Harding, Robt.
 Manker, Lawlin Rawkin, Alex.
 Camell, Tho.
 Mann, Mary Hill, Ann Demecry, Eliz.
 Barker, Marg.
 Cripps, Jno.
 Williams, Edw.
 Barber, Wm.
 Richards, Jno.
 Gouge, Marke Wight, Robt.
 Nuttall (6).